mokhtarabadi/meuse/QUICK_START.md

 # 🚀 Meuse Registry Quick Start (5-Minute Setup)

-Deploy your private Rust crate registry behind Cloudflare SSL in just 5 minutes!
+Deploy your private Rust crate registry behind a secure connection in just 5 minutes!

 ## ⚡ Prerequisites

 - Server with Docker installed
-- Domain name (can be subdomain like `registry.yoursite.com`)
+- Domain name (can be subdomain like `registry.yoursite.com`) or use `localhost` for testing
-- Cloudflare account (free tier works)

 ## 🐳 Docker Image